varachit/Star-Wars-API/README.md

 LEFT OUTER JOIN api_planet
     ON api_person_homeworld.planet_id = api_planet.id

+WHERE api_planet.name IN ('Sullust', 'Corellia', 'Kashyyyk')

-WHERE api_planet.name = "Sullust"
+-- WHERE api_planet.name = "Sullust"
-    OR api_planet.name = "Corellia"
+--     OR api_planet.name = "Corellia"
-    OR api_planet.name = "Kashyyyk"
+--     OR api_planet.name = "Kashyyyk"

 GROUP BY api_starship.id
-ORDER BY starship_count DESC
+ORDER BY starship_count DESC;
 ```

 **Action:** `Get the starship information owned by the residents in the target planets`\